 The Brokopondo Reservoir is, as I expected, not really interesting.
 I do not know how long it take for nature to adjust to the shore, but at least a hundred years, I guess.
 Some women are washing their cloth at the real muddy shore, while some young med sails bye in a large canoe with engine.
 I try to get back on track.

 From here, the few huts along the road get real humble, and only the lumber companies make a dent in the nature.
 I stop many times, but do not really find any new plants.
 Mammals, on the other hand, and quite common.
 I get rather close to the awesome Red-Handed Tamarin - Saguinus midas and a group of Common squirrel monkey - Saimiri sciureus.
 A single snake, which I can't find a name for, along with a green Iguana and a lot of green and brown lizards make up the reptilians.

-walk around the area, and gain, it seems like pale people are uncommon
+walk around the area, and again, it seems like pale people are uncommon

 around here.
-I have no intention of heading n by boat, and start on the
+I have no intention of heading on by boat, and start the

 drive back towards Paramaribo.
 I would like to get here a bit early, and